typestack/class-transformer/README.md

 }
 ```

-Note, that dates will be converted to strings when you'll try to convert class object to plain object.

 Same technique can be used with `Number`, `String`, `Boolean`
 primitive types when you want to convert your values into these types.